Why Choose Live-In Care

 - Continued independence, because moving patients with dementia away from home will make them feel like they’ve lost their freedom

-- Reduced cost, because you only need to pay for the in-home caregiver; unlike in a care home where you have to spend on food and accommodation
+- The reduced cost, because you only need to pay for the in-home caregiver; unlike in a care home where you have to spend on food and accommodation

 - Staying in the same place and community and close to family and friends, making them feel comfortable and safe

-- Focused care, as the in-home caregivers is providing one-to-one care
+- Focused care, as the in-home caregivers are providing one-to-one care

 If you choose live-in care for dementia patients, you will need the help of an in-home caregiver who is an expert in taking care of seniors with dementia.
 Aside from getting help from daily activities, they also know how to best take care of them and more importantly, communicate with them.
 You may call us for a free assessment.